ActivitySim/activitysim/docs/examples.rst

 * taz_skims: skims.omx - an OMX matrix file containing the MTC TM1 skim matrices for a subset of zones.
 The time period for the matrix must be represented at the end of the matrix name and be seperated by a double_underscore (e.g. BUS_IVT__AM indicates base skim BUS_IVT with a time period of AM).

 These files are used in the tests as well.
-The full set of Gondor households, persons, and OMX skims are on the ActivitySim `resources repository <https://github.com/rsginc/activitysim_resources>`__.
+The full set of MTC households, persons, and OMX skims are on the ActivitySim `resources repository <https://github.com/rsginc/activitysim_resources>`__.

 Additional details on these files is available in the original `Travel Model 1 repository <https://github.com/BayAreaMetro/modeling-website/wiki/DataDictionary>`_, although many of the files described there are not used in ActivitySim.